For degree plans go to myNWCC and click on the Degree Plans tab.

 The program covers all major areas, including diagnosis and tune-up, chassis, electrical/electronic and hydraulic systems, automatic transmissions, engines, and emissions.
 Students work on developing the skills needed to advance to a supervisory position, such as customer relations, estimating materials and labor costs, and managing the work of others.
 The associate degree program includes technical core classes in English, basic mathematics, computers, and other subjects, as well as automotive repair.
 Graduates of the program without the technical core classes are awarded a Certificate.

-The two-year associate of applied science degree is certified by the National Automotive Technicians Education Foundation (NATEF).
-NATEF evaluates technician training programs to ensure they meet standards developed by the automotive industry.
-NATEF also manages the Automotive Service Excellence (ASE) organization which provides certification tests for automotive technicians.
+The two-year associate of applied science degree is master certified by the National Automotive Technicians Education Foundation (NATEF).

 What do I need to do?